MadaMzandu/ucrm-uisp-routeros-pppoe/README.md

 3. Make sure endpoint url has ending “/” e.g. http://127.0.0.1:8080/api/ to
     avoid Apache/Nginx redirection.

-4. Disable SSL checking of endpoit if using self signed certificate or pure http
+4. Disable SSL checking of endpoint if using self signed certificate or pure http

 5. Test the webhook by clicking the test button.
 Response should return a json